How to Book Bus Tickets in Japan

 Bus Passes

-Unlike with trains, which have a variety of different passes, there aren’t many bus passes that can be use in all Japan for long-distance travels.
-Only Willer Express offers a Japan Bus Pass for 3, 5 or 7 days.
-The pass can be used on alternate days for two months, including night buses, and is a good value for money if you are going to make several trips.
+Unlike trains, which have various passes, few bus passes can be used in Japan for long-distance travel.
+Only Willer Express offers a Japan Bus Pass for 3, 5, or 7 days.
+The pass can be used on alternate days for two months, including night buses, and is a good value for money if you make several trips.

 Best Destinations by Bus from Tokyo

 Don’t know where to go?
 We have you covered!
-Although Tokyo has a lot to offer and is a great city, there are many other destinations in Japan that are worth visiting.
-From one day trips as Kawaguchiko, Mt.Fuji and Disneyland to long distance trips to popular cities as Kyoto or Osaka or less-know but beautiful places, here you have the best 10 destinations from Tokyo by bus.
+Although Tokyo has a lot to offer and is a great city, many other destinations in Japan are worth visiting.
+From one-day trips to Kawaguchiko, Mt.Fuji, and Disneyland to long-distance trips to famous cities like Kyoto or Osaka or less-known but beautiful places, here are the best 10 destinations from Tokyo by bus.

 From Tokyo to Popular Destinations

-If you are wondering how to get from Tokyo to some of the most popular cities, and which option is best (train, bus, plane, private transport, etc), here is a complete guide to the most popular destinations.
+If you are not sure if the bus is the best option to get from Tokyo to some of the most popular cities and want to compare it with other options such as train, plane, or private transport, here you have a few complete guides for the most touristic destinations.

 ▶︎How to Get from Haneda Airport to Tokyo

-Hope this article have been helpful!
-For more information about transportation in Japan and best things to do, don’t miss these articles either!
+I hope this article has been helpful!
+For more information about transportation in Japan and the best things to do, don’t miss these articles either!

 ▽Related Articles▽